MD1968/e-scooters/README.md

 Whilst login as an Admin user I was able to see the option to add a new product.
 I followed the link and the form appeared as planned.
 I tried to add a product without an image.
 The form was tested and worked correctly.
 I was able to add the product as planned.

 However whilst trying to add a product with an image I received a 500 error.
-After a lot of error checking assistance from the tutor team, I managed to resolve the issue.
+After a lot of error checking and assistance from the tutor team, I managed to resolve the issue.
 This was resolved by removing the users key from the AWS bin and creating a new version.
 I then update the settings in my env file and Heroku.
 Ran a new deployment and the issue was resolved.
 I am now able to correctly add a product with an image.